bark-community/barkers-club-monorepo/README.md

 2. **Navigate to the Desired Project**:
    ```
-   cd barkers-hub-app    # For the Barker’s Hub Application
+   cd Hub # For the Barker’s Hub Application
-   cd barkers-club-website  # For the Barker's Club Website
+   cd Website  # For the Barker's Club Website
    ```

 3. **Install Dependencies**: